hollylxj/CS221/README.md

 ## Running the tests

-Our overall topology is: 1) get environment data (start/goal/obstacles) from simulation environment and feed into C++ code base, 2) Use various planning algorithm to calculate a smoothed path, 3) visualize and direct the path back to simulation interface, 4) Utilize robotic control algorithm to direct the robotic arm to the destination.
+The overall topology of the motion planning is:
+1) get environment data (start/goal/obstacles) from simulation environment and feed into C++ code base,
+2) use various planning algorithms to calculate a smoothed path,
+3) visualize and direct the path data back to simulation interface,
+4) utilize robotic control algorithm to direct the robotic arm to the destination.
 We will start by introducing how the path is calculated and visualized.

 ### Path planning using sampling-based algorithm (C++/MATLAB)